doombubbles/paths-plus-plus/README.md

 If you do not specify a `Portrait`, the 000 tower portrait will be used.

 If your upgrade adds an ability to the tower, override the `Ability` property to be true.

+If you want to change the container background for your upgrade in the upgrade screen, you can override the `Container` property with a string GUID.
+Some standard options you may want are the default `VanillaSprites.UpgradeContainerBlue`, `VanillaSprites.UpgradeContainerTier5`, or `VanillaSprites.UpgradeContainerParagon`.
+Additionally, the `UpgradePlusPlus` class contains some some extra sprites that would be good options for Tier 6+ Upgrades including `UpgradeContainerPlatinum`, `UpgradeContainerDiamond` and `UpgradeContainerRainbow`.

 ### Upgrade effects